Chapter 70

 The droids went over to the console and plugged in.
 Whain leaned back in his chair and waited.

-After a while the droids all bleeped.
+After a while the droids all beeped.

 "Fine, thank you, now get to your stations and reload."
 Whain ordered.